bmaunde/guidelines/connector-integration-guide.md

  2. Transform - this is where the data payload is transformed into a structure expected by the target system.
 This allows for the same data to be sent to disparate systems
  3. Publish - this is where data is sent to the target system, and the corresponding response from the target system processed, before a response to the source system is sent

-Please refer to the Prerequisites for Integration section for more details ii
+Please refer to the Prerequisites for Integration section for more details on the information required to successfully integrate through the above 3 stages.

 ### Supported Integration Models